Jadeszek/configs/README.md

 # configs
-Repo for sync my config files for some Linux apps.
+Repo for sync my config files of some Linux apps.